jhpyle/docassemble/_docs/legal.md

 ---
 {% endhighlight %}

-Note that if you include `docassemble.base.legal` or `basic-questions.yml`, you don't need to include `docassemble.base.util`, because all of the functionality of `docassemble.base.util` is incorporated by reference in `docassemble.base.legal`.

 The best way to understand what these resources offer is to read the source code of [`legal.py`] and [`basic-questions.yml`].